AnthonyMichaelTDM/RISC-V_emulator/README.md

 I don't know how to initialize the global pointer register, so you need to use the `-mno-relax` flag when compiling your code with the riscv toolchain.

+assumes that .data and .text are contiguous in memory, with a small 0x1000 byte gap between them.

 ## syscall support

 Supported syscalls are a supset of those available in RARS.